 All I can do is work on educating some of the smart ones.
 Here are the five most common myths or misconceptions about sex work, followed by facts.

-Myth: You gotta look the part.
+Myth: You must look the part.

 You know – slender, tanned, lingerie.
 This idea suggests that sex work is an act in entirety.

-Men and women of all body types are successful in this industry.
+Men and women et al of all body types are successful in this industry.
 And no, you don’t have to learn to do a perfect cat eye if it’s not your thing.
 I wore makeup for years thinking I had to, until I finally realized that I don’t wear makeup – so why am I pretending I do.
 My face is so much happier since I gave up that notion.

 Myth: Your career has an expiry date.

 A lot of people think it’s around 24, maybe 30.
 A good friend of mine is 40 and still has a slew of devoted fans waiting for her to get back online.
 I just turned 30 and haven’t even gotten to the good part yet.
-It’s not even a matter of fitting into some category, like the whole 18-24 thing, MILF, GILF, whatever.
+It’s not a question of fitting into some category, like the whole 18-24 thing, MILF, GILF, whatever.

 FACT: You’re always a person and you’re capable of connecting with other people on levels that many will pay for.
 That doesn’t expire (well, not before you do).

-Myth: Extraversion is required.
+Myth: Extraversion is a requirement.

 I’m an introvert.
 In fact I have severe social anxiety.
 Those are two different factors, both of which would suggest by some people’s logic that I wouldn’t do well in this industry.
 Au contraire.
 I find my interactions on cam are actually the most accessible human interactions I have on a regular basis.